 - Adultery: The Plaintiff finds it intolerable to live with the Defendant due to the Defendant has committed adultery.
 Adequate evidence is required to prove the Defendant’s act of adultery.
 The Plaintiff may hire a private investigator to gather evidence.
-If the Plaintiff could not provide adequate evidence, it is advisable for the Plaintiff to opt for another ground.

 - Desertion: The Defendant deserted the Plaintiff for a minimum of 2 years where the Defendant shows no intention or sign of returning.

 - Separation: The parties have either agreed to live apart for 3 years or failing which, have lived apart for at least 4 years.

 Whether or not the above situations have been proven will be a question of fact that has to be proven in Court and trial if challenged by the other party.
 A trial is a lengthy process involving the production of witnesses, hearings, and ultimately a judgement by the Court.
 If parties agree that irretrievable breakdown has occurred for any of these reasons, then a trial will not be necessary.

 It is important to note that under Singapore law, the reasons for the breakdown of the marriage are usually not considered by the Court when deciding on the ancillary matters.
 There may be no or little advantage to be gained by either party proving that the other party has been “wrong” or “immoral”.
 Your lawyers would be able to advise you where the breakdown of the marriage may affect the ancillary matters.